 One of the major selling points of department store credit cards is the exclusive, store-specific discounts and perks they offer, ranging from birthday bonuses and one-time discounts to free shipping.

-The Nordstrom Visa Signature card, for example, gives cardholders free basic clothing alterations or reimbursements on alterations (depending on your loyalty program status), and the Target REDcard comes with free shipping and a longer return period for both in-store and online purchases.
+The Nordstrom Visa Signature card, for example, gives cardholders free basic clothing alterations or reimbursements on alterations (depending on your loyalty program status).

 The catch, of course, is you’ll have to use your store card to take advantage of these benefits.
 If you’re planning to transfer your balance and then stop using your store card, you’ll probably have to give up these perks.